 - Not paying attention or not responding appropriately to car horns or sirens

-- Not seeing or not paying attention to traffic signs and signals
+- Not seeing or not paying attention to traffic lights and signals

 - Getting the accelerator and brake mixed up

-- Getting lost or confused on routes that are familiar to you or having trouble reading a map
+- Getting lost or confused on roads that are familiar to you or having trouble reading a map

 - Becoming angry or having other mood changes while driving